 These unaudited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and International Accounting Standards ("IAS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
 The consolidated financial statements include the accounts of the Company and its wholly owned subsidiary Westmount Minerals S.A.S. (collectively referred to as the "Company").
+These condensed interim unaudited consolidated financial statements have been prepared in accordance with IAS 34, Interim Financial Reporting ("IAS 34") using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the IASB and interpretations of the IFRIC.

-These unaudited consolidated financial statements were authorized for issue in accordance with a resolution from the Board of Directors on November 21, 2023.
+These unaudited consolidated financial statements were authorized for issue in accordance with a resolution from the Board of Directors on February 28, 2024.